It started out as simple play

 Human life styles are unsafe for animals.
 They must retain fear to stay away from roads, airports and boating areas.
 Homeowners panic over wildlife in houses, pools, porches or garages.

 Safety information should be explained to children.
 They may not appreciate animals after placing themselves in danger.
-Tours and safety tips inform people about their surroundings.
+Tours and tips inform people about their surroundings.

 On safari at parks, visitors may come across rare animals.
 They might never again be experienced.
 Parks present information about large and small animals that roamed lands and waters before people arrived.